akolachina/Frequent-item-sets/README.md

  2. For all frequent individual items, build a candidate pair.
  3. Count number of transactions the candidate pair isin into **double_count** dictionary
  4. Prune double_count based on support_level to capture frequent pairs in **double_freq_items**
- 5. Capture the number of pairs each item is in as the second element of individual_items_count
+ 5. Capture the number of pairs each item isin as the second element of individual_items_count

  **To calculate frequency of triples**
  1. For an item to be in a frequent triple, it should be in *atleast two frequent pairs*